livekit/node-sdks/.changeset/participant-active-event.md

 until now JS had no way to observe that transition, so code waiting on `ParticipantConnected` could send to a participant that was not yet reachable.
 This brings the Node SDK in line with the Python SDK's `participant_active` event.

+`Participant.state` also now reports `DISCONNECTED` once the participant is gone — both when it departs individually and when the room itself disconnects, since a room-level disconnect is not reported as each participant departing.